Melbourne's Wevo deploys Cradlepoint gear on Bunzl's network

 Wevo has deployed Cradlepoint solutions to multinational distribution and outsourcing firm Bunzl to reduce its downtime and increase efficiency and security.

-The Melbourne-based telecommunications provider said it won the contract to implement Cradlepoint's 5G adapters, managed SD-WAN, secure access service edge security (SASE) and NetCloud across Bunzl’s 42 Australia and New Zealand locations mid-last year.
+The Melbourne-based telecommunications provider said it won the contract to implement Cradlepoint's 5G adapters, managed SD-WAN and NetCloud across Bunzl’s 42 Australia and New Zealand locations mid-last year.

 Wevo director of technology & innovation Paul Chakour said one reason it won the contract was through using interim Cradlepoint solutions to fix some on-site issues "even before Bunzl awarded the contract”.